Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   Uses a pre-trained model to analyze a selected CSV file, computes relevant metrics (such as reconstruction error, classification confidence, or prediction loss), and generates a report graph.

 - **Live Analysis (`"deploy"`):**
-  Continuously polls the input devices in real time, accumulates sequences, processes them using a pre-trained model, prints computed metrics, and produces a report graph at the end.
+  Continuously polls the input devices in real time, accumulates sequences, processes them using a pre-trained model, and prints a stream of metrics for external analysis.

 The mode is set by the `"mode"` key in `config.json`.